The Paralegal Studies Certificate Program

 - Comparison Chart of National Level Certification Exams (from NFPA)

 Job Placement Methodology

-- Seven of the twelve graduates are currently working in the legal profession.
+- Eleven of the sixteen program completers are currently working in the legal profession.

-- Two graduates are employed outside of the legal field.
+- Three program completes are employed outside of the legal field.

-- One graduate is a student in a graduate program.
+- One program completer is a current student in a graduate program.